syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Word-document/Split-Word-documents.md

 Using doc As WordDocument = New WordDocument("Template.docx")
     Dim newDocument As WordDocument = Nothing
     Dim newSection As WSection = Nothing
-    Dim i As Integer = 1
+    Dim headingIndex = 0
-    'Iterate each section from Word document
+    'Iterate each section in the Word document.
-    For Each section As WSection In doc.Sections
+    For Each section As WSection In document.Sections ' Clone the section and add into new document.
+        If newDocument IsNot Nothing Then newSection = AddSection(newDocument, section) 'Iterate each child entity in the Word document.
+        For Each item As TextBodyItem In section.Body.ChildEntities 'If item is paragraph, then check for heading style and split.
+            'else, add the item into new document.
+            If TypeOf item Is WParagraph Then
+                Dim paragraph As WParagraph = TryCast(item, WParagraph) 'If paragraph has Heading 1 style, then save the traversed content as separate document.
+                'And create new document for new heading content.
+                If paragraph.StyleName Is "Heading 1" Then
                     If newDocument IsNot Nothing Then
-            newSection = AddSection(newDocument, section)
+                        'Saves the Word document
+                        Dim fileName As String = "Document" & (headingIndex + 1).ToString() & ".docx"
+                        SaveWordDocument(newDocument, fileName)
+                        headingIndex += 1
                     End If
-        For Each textbodyitem As TextBodyItem In section.Body.ChildEntities If TypeOf textbodyitem Is WParagraph Then
-                Dim para As WParagraph = TryCast(textbodyitem, WParagraph) 'Check whether the paragraph has heading style or normal style If para.StyleName = "Heading 1" Then
-                    If newDocument IsNot Nothing Then
-                        'Save and close the new Word documet Dim fileName As String = "Heading" & i & ".docx" SaveWordDocument(newDocument, fileName)
-                        i += 1
-                    End If
-                    'Create new Word document
-                    newDocument = New WordDocument()
+                    'Create new document for new heading content. newDocument = New WordDocument()
                     newSection = AddSection(newDocument, section)
-                    AddEntity(newSection, para)
+                    AddEntity(newSection, paragraph)
                 ElseIf newDocument IsNot Nothing Then
-                    'Add cloned paragraphs into new section
-                    AddEntity(newSection, para)
+                    AddEntity(newSection, paragraph)
                 End If
             Else
-                'Add cloned items into new section
-                AddEntity(newSection, textbodyitem)
+                AddEntity(newSection, item)
             End If
         Next
     Next
+    'Save the remaining content as separate document.
     If newDocument IsNot Nothing Then
-        'Save and close the new Word documet
+        'Saves the Word document
-        Dim fileName As String = "Heading" & i & ".docx" SaveWordDocument(newDocument, fileName)
+        Dim fileName As String = "Document" & (headingIndex + 1).ToString() & ".docx"
+        SaveWordDocument(newDocument, fileName)
     End If
 End Using